 - Wyoming

-Like many other areas of study, Environmental Science has several degree levels ranging from Bachelor's to Doctorate degrees, listed below we focus on each degree type, including requirements, coursework, employment, and more.
+Like many fields of study, environmental science offers degree levels ranging from bachelor's to doctorate.
+Let's break down each degree type, including requirements, coursework, employment prospects, and more.

 Bachelor of Science in Environmental Science